A Note on the Compaction of long Training Sequences for Universal Classification -a Non-Probabilistic Approach: Introduction

-One of the central problems in the classification of individual test-sequences (e.g.Genetic analysis). is that of checking the similarity of a sample test sequence against a training sequence (which in many cases is much longer than the test sequence) that contains specific features that are sought in the test sequence .Upon observing an individual training $ N'$-sequence ${\bf Y}=(y_1,y_2,...,y_{N'})$, a classifier searches for some typical $\it features$ that may also be imbedded in the training sequence and also appear in a test $N$-sequence ${\bf X}=(x_1,x_2,...,x_N)$.

-It should be noted that data-storage is considered to be a serious bottleneck in the next generation sequencing for genome analysis"(quoting Prof. Stuart M. Brown, NYU Genome Center).

-Some popular classification algorithms adopt a probabilistic approach, by assuming that the sequences are realizations of some variable-length Markov process or a hidden Markov process (HMM), thus enabling the imbedding of the training data in a variable-length Suffix-tree, the size of which is usually linear in $N$, the length of the test sequence[e.g. Bejerano et al, 2001, Giancarlo P. et al 2009, Reinert G. et al, 2009, Ulitsky I et al , 2009].
+Some popular classification algorithms adopt a probabilistic approach, by assuming that the sequences are realizations of some variable-length Markov process or a hidden Markov process (HMM), thus enabling the embedding of the training data onto a pruned variable-length Suffix-tree, the size of which is usually linear in $N$, the length of the test sequence, regardless of how long the training data is.(e.g., \cite{1},\cite{3},\cite{5},\cite{6}).

-Despite the fact that the probabilistic approach is not theoretically justified, it apparently led to good empirical classification results.
+Despite the fact that the probabilistic approach is not necessarily theoretically justified, it apparently led to good empirical classification results. and also are shown to be asymptotically classifiers under the Markov process regime.

+In this note it is demonstrated that despite the fact that no probabilistic model for the data is utilized and sequences are treated as individual sequences, it still efficiently leads again to the enabling the embedding of the training data onto a variable-length Suffix-tree, the size of which is usually linear in $N$, the length of the test sequence, at only a negligible increase in the False-Negative empirical error rate.

-In the case of data compression of long sequences, an alternative to the probabilistic approach was established: The stream of data to be compressed is assumed to be a non-probabilistic individual sequence.
+It should be noted here that in the case of data compression of long sequences, an alternative to the probabilistic approach was established by assuming that the stream of data to be compressed is a non-probabilistic \textbf{individual} sequence.

 The assumption that the compression is carried out via a universal Turing machine led to the notion of Kolmogorov complexity, which is the best asymptotic compression ratio that may be achieved for the individual sequence by any computer.